Taglines From ‘The Real Housewives Of New York City’ Season 11 Are Finally Revealed

 Just days after fans were treated to The Real Housewives of Beverly Hills cast taglines and premiere, Bravo gave fans an early Valentine’s Day gift by releasing the taglines from The Real Housewives of New York City.

-Bravo just released the intro to the hit show, that features new taglines ahead of every season.
+Bravo just released the intro to the hit show that features new taglines ahead of every season.
 And while the show does not premiere until the beginning of March, the intro alone has already got fans super excited for the premiere.
-Everyone aside from Carole Radziwill will appear again on season 11 of the show.
+Everyone aside from Carole Radziwill will appear again on Season 11 of the show.
 That means that the drama will be in full force with Dorinda Medley, Sonja Morgan, Ramona Singer, Bethenny Frankel, Luann De Lesseps, and Tinsley Mortimer.

-Luann De Lesseps isn’t ashamed of her legal issues including her arrest and the lawsuit that was brought forth over the sale of a home by her ex-husband and children as she makes light of it in a short but sweet line.
+Luann De Lesseps isn’t ashamed of her legal issues, including her arrest and the lawsuit that was brought forth over the sale of a home by her ex-husband and children as she makes light of it in a short but sweet line.

 “I plead guilty…to being fabulous.”